 - Avoid undercooked meat and fish.

-Your doctor will likely diagnose gastroenteritis based on symptoms, a physical exam and sometimes on the presence of similar cases in your community.
+Your doctor will likely diagnose viral gastroenteritis (stomach flu) based on symptoms, a physical exam and sometimes on the presence of similar cases in your community.
 A rapid stool test can detect rotavirus or norovirus, but there are no quick tests for other viruses that cause gastroenteritis.
 In some cases, your doctor may have you submit a stool sample to rule out a possible bacterial or parasitic infection.

 To help keep yourself more comfortable and prevent dehydration while you recover, try the following:

 - Let your stomach settle.
 Stop eating solid foods for a few hours.

 - Try sucking on ice chips or taking small sips of water often.
 You might also try drinking clear soda, clear broths or noncaffeinated sports drinks.
 In some cases you can try oral rehydration solutions.
 Drink plenty of liquid every day, taking small, frequent sips.

 - Ease back into eating.
 As you're able, you can return to eating your normal diet.
 You might find that you can eat bland, easy-to-digest foods at first, such as soda crackers, soup, oats, noodles, bananas and rice.
 Stop eating if your nausea returns.